Moore Thompson's gone to Iceland.

 At Moore Thompson, we are dedicated to getting involved in the community and supporting charities on both a local and national level.

-Therefore, we are celebrating the silver jubilee of the merger of Moore & Price and Thompson & Co to form Moore Thompson with an Iceland Trek for four charities close to our hearts.
+Therefore, we decided to celebrate the silver jubilee of the merger of Moore & Price and Thompson & Co to form Moore Thompson with an Iceland Trek for four charities close to our heart.

-As our intrepid explorers navigate the land of ice and fire, they will be challenged by both these elements, crossing lava fields and icy streams while tackling 3,600 feet of ascent – and they need your help…
+Our intrepid explorers navigated the land of ice and fire, crossing lava fields and icy streams while tackling 3,600 feet of ascent to raise funds for their chosen organisation.

 The Cure Parkinson’s Trust, supported by managing partner Mark Hildred